 Mr. Patrick Kibaya is a senior associate at Uganda Chartered Healthnet in Kampala, a Ugandan NGO that promotes access to information by healthworkers using information and communication technologies (ICTs).
 Mr Kibaya coordinated the data collection for Omni Med's first RCT in Uganda and has considerable expertise in monitoring and evaluation.
 He has served as a frequent consultant to our research in Uganda.

-Dr. Daniel Mays is an Internal Medicine/Primary Care resident at the Mount Sinai Hospital in New York.
+Dr. Daniel Mays completed his Internal Medicine/Primary Care resident at the Mount Sinai Hospital in New York.
 While a GWU Medical student, Class of 2016, he received two prestigious scholarships, the Primary Care Scholarship, and the Lazarus Family Scholarship in Health Care Delivery, through which he undertook graduate studies in global health policy at the London School of Hygiene and Tropical Medicine and spent 9 months working with Omni Med in Uganda.
 While there he performed a study that assessed how VHTs can be better supported in their work and retained over time.
 Danny also helped Omni Med staff reorganize the budget & administrative structure, and drafted a reading list for incoming volunteers.
 Danny and GWU student Anne Waldrop, '17, designed the Health Equity Scholars Program, ongoing at GWU currently.
-Despite the rigors of a medical residency, he remains actively involved in the program.